opendilab/LightTuner/ditk/scheduler/README.md

 In addition, we should save a binary file named ``<dijob_project_name-id>/hpo/result.pkl`` at the end of the main file, which contains necessary metrics like accuracy, mAP, discount returns and so on.

+After that, we beign to run the first demo  (all the following codes are located in ``di-toolkit/demo`` directory).

-After that, if you want to run hpo with scheduler in your local machine, you can use the following codes:
+If you want to run hpo with scheduler in your local machine, you can use the following codes:
 ```python
 import os
 from ditk import logging